chainguard-dev/edu/content/chainguard/chainguard-images/videos/digestabot_frizbee.md

 So you need to update and test your Dockerfile periodically.

-Now, you can script a solution with Frizbee, but it's also Digestabot from Chainguard.
+Now, you can script a solution with Frizbee, but there's also Digestabot from Chainguard.

 So Digestabot is a GitHub action that will run regularly and open a PR to update your image references if it finds they're out of date.